Sreeraj Gopinathan: Project SAMASYA

-The fragility of environment and climate forms the nucleus of Gopinathan's second project titled SAMASYA, which began in 2016.
-With this project he addresses the industrial societies, the hub of a world in transition.
-Based on his perspective that the aspect food plays a key role in the unity of the entire web of life, he designed an energy reducing and resource saving, vegan nutritional concept.
-In order to achieve an ample social participation for the implementation of the project, he uses a mixture of methods such as Internet publication, performance, light installation and culinary art, which are assembled on the same stage.
-The concept, that speaks to the elementary needs of the human being, aims to sensitize society and pave the way for a collective change of consciousness.
-To make an active contribution to the preservation of Earth's life network is the primary objective of the Project.
+The fragility of the environment and climate forms the nucleus of Gopinathan's second project titled SAMASYA, which began in 2016.
+With this project, he addresses the industrial societies, the hub of a world in transition.
+Based on his perspective that the aspect food plays a key role in the unity of the entire web of life, he designed an energy-reducing and resource-saving, vegan nutritional concept.
+In order to achieve an ample social participation for the implementation of the project, he uses a mixture of methods such as Internet publication, performance, light installation, and culinary art, which are assembled on the same stage.
+The project is centered around addressing fundamental human needs and intended to raise public awareness of environmental and social issues, according to the artist.
+Its primary goal is to actively contribute to the preservation of Earth's ecosystem.

-Since 2005 Sreeraj Gopinathan lives and works in Berlin and in Kanthalloor, South India.
+Since 2005, Sreeraj Gopinathan has lived and worked in Berlin and in Kanthalloor, South India.